 I wrote my final paper in my Senior Seminar on the effect of photographs on the war effort in Vietnam.
 I wanted to somehow include films – which gave me the excuse to watch movies for the next few months.
 When I did my initial research, Apocalypse Now and The Deer Hunter would show up in my searches constantly.
 So I decided to watch them.

 Knowing what I know about movies in general, and because of the age in which I watched it, I feel that I’ve seen the plot of Apocalypse Now elsewhere.
-I haven’t read “Heart of Darkness” by Conrad, on which the film was more or less based on.
+I haven’t read “Heart of Darkness” (paid link) by Joseph Conrad, on which the film was more or less based on.

 I love the smell of napalm in the morning.
 Smells like…. victory.Lt.
 Col. Bill Kilgore